-Dakin’s solution is an antiseptic solution containing sodium hypochlorite (common household bleach) and water.
-Dakin’s solution is not the only antiseptic available, and on the market you can find stronger germicidal solutions, like the ones containing carbolic acid (phenol) or iodine.
+Dakin’s solution is an antiseptic solution containing sodium hypochlorite (ordinary household bleach) and water.
+Dakin’s solution is not the only antiseptic available, and on the market, you can find stronger germicidal solutions, like the ones containing carbolic acid (phenol) or iodine.
 These solutions can be purchased and used to prevent infections, but they have a downside.
 Stronger solutions can damage living cells or lose their potency in the presence of blood.
-You should know that Dakin’s solution does neither and this is why it’s indicated as a good antiseptic.
+You should know that Dakin’s solution does neither and this is why it’s indicated as an excellent antiseptic.

 Where did Dakin’s solution come from?